Are you wondering how to speed up your website? I was wondering the same thing…

-Their third plan, GoGeek, is well-suited for sites with a huge amount of traffic as well as ecommerce sites.
+The GoGeek plan is well-suited for sites with a huge amount of traffic as well as ecommerce sites.

 SiteGround has a 30-day money back guarantee for their shared hosting plans and a 14-day money back guarantee for their cloud hosting plans.
 So if you find that you’re not loving SiteGround for any reason, you’ll be able to get your money back with no problem.

 The SiteGround special introductory price is really good.
 When you renew, though, you’ll be paying the regular price, not the special price.
 So take that into consideration when you choose your hosting plan.

 When their 12- or 24-month special price period is over, some bloggers start wondering if they should renew with SiteGround and pay the higher regular price or move to another, cheaper hosting company.

 If I hadn’t already learned the hard way about cheaper hosting companies, I might wonder that too.
 But after wasting a lot of time and money – and gaining a ton of frustration – I know the right thing for me to do is to renew my plan each year and stay with SiteGround.

 In my experience as a blogger, if you’re going to spend any money whatsoever on your blog, it should be for a quality hosting company.

 I won’t ever waste time or money again with a sub-par hosting company.
 SiteGround is not the cheapest, but I don’t want the cheapest.
 With website hosting companies, you definitely get what you pay for.